dphdmn/ImageElo/README.md

 # ImageElo: Interactive Image Sorting with Elo Rating

-ImageElo is a powerful Python script designed to assist you in organizing your image folder interactively through the Elo rating system.
+ImageElo is a powerful Python script designed to help you organize your image folder interactively using the Elo rating system.
 With ImageElo, you can easily compare and sort your images by comparing them in pairs.

 ## ⚠️ Caution: Backup Your Files Before Running ⚠️

-**Important:** Prior to executing this script on your actual image files, it is crucial to create a backup of your entire image folder.
+**Important:** Before running this script on your actual image files, it is crucial to create a backup of your entire image folder.
 The script has the capability to rename files, which could potentially lead to data loss or other unintended issues.

 ## How to Use